culveyhouse/bot-exercise/README.md

 ## Acknowledgments

 * Much of the code in this project was based on example code available for Google Firebase and MS Bot Builder SDK.
-* Thanks to Rob Layzell for assembling the project specifications, and for putting these various technologies to use.
+* Thanks to Robert Layzell for assembling the project specifications, and for putting these various technologies to use.